How to Easily Pack Dishes and Stop Breaking Plates

 Beyond purchasing enough packing paper to wrap a small village, there are a few other packing tips and tricks to make packing dishes easier.
 Here’s what you need to remember as you become an expert in how to pack dishes:

-Now that you have all the info you need to pack dishes without breaking any, it’s time to grab that packing paper and dish box and start packing up your kitchen.
+Now that you have all the info you need to pack dishes without breaking any, it’s time to grab that packing paper and dish boxes and start packing up your kitchen.
 Remember these tips as you go and you’ll arrive in your new home with all your dishes in one piece.
+If you have other fragile items to pack, check out our blog post How to Pack Fragile Items When You Move.